Youcef Nadarkhani: Death sentence

 The charges against Nadarkhani were later changed to apostasy and evangelism, the same charges he was initially arrested under in 2006.
 On 21–22 September 2010, Nadarkhani appeared before the 11th Chamber of The Assize Court of the province of Gilan and received a death sentence for the charge of apostasy.
 Nadarkhani's lawyer, Nasser Sarbaz, claims there were numerous procedural errors during Nadarkhani's trial.

 After conviction, Nadarkhani was transferred to a prison for political prisoners, and denied all access to his family and attorney.
 The delivery of Nadarkhani's written verdict was delayed by Iran's security officials.
 Iranian officials seemed reluctant to execute Nadarkhani, and kept delaying his sentence.
 They also gave him several opportunities to convert back to Islam.

 On 13 November 2010, the verdict for the trial of 21–22 September was finally delivered in writing, indicating that Nadarkhani would be executed by hanging.
 The sentence was appealed and the 3rd Chamber of the Supreme Court in Qom upheld the conviction and sentence of death.
-In July 2011 Mr. Nadarkhani's lawyer, Mr. Mohammad Ali Dadkhah, a prominent Iranian human rights defender, received the written verdict of the Supreme Court of Iran, dated 12 June 2011, which upholds the death sentence.
+In July 2011 Mr. Nadarkhani's lawyer, Mr. Mohammad Ali Dadkhah, a prominent Iranian human rights defender, received the written verdict of the Supreme Court of Iran, dated 12 June 2011, which upheld the death sentence.
 The Supreme Court decision asked the court in Rasht, which issued the original death sentence, to re-examine some procedural flaws in the case, but ultimately gave the local judges the power to decide whether to release, execute or retry Mr. Nadarkhani in October.
 The recent written verdict included a provision for annulment should Mr. Nadarkhani recant his faith.
 As of 2011 he was being kept in a security prison in Lakan.

-Nadarkhani was acquitted of apostasy at retrial on 8 September 2012.
-During proceedings, the court found him guilty of evangelizing Muslims and sentenced him to three years in prison, time he has already served.
+Nadarkhani was acquitted of apostasy at a retrial on 8 September 2012.
+During proceedings, the court found him guilty of evangelizing Muslims and sentenced him to three years in prison, the time he has already served.
 He was released and returned to his family.